nhsconnect/nhslogin/src/test-data.md

 If left blank, default values will be used.

-GP Account ID – Ideally generated from a test GP system
+**GP Account ID** Ideally generated from a test GP system
-GP Connection Token – Ideally generated from a test GP system
+**GP Connection Token** Ideally generated from a test GP system
-GP Linkage Key – Ideally generated from a test GP system
+**GP Linkage Key** Ideally generated from a test GP system
-Manually Confirmed – Must be set to `true`.
+**Manually Confirmed** Must be set to `true`.
 We can’t process requests unless the NHS login account (email, password, and confirmation) is already created.

-### Before You Submit
+### Before you submit

-Ensure the account is created with a valid email.
+• Ensure the account is created with a valid email.
-Confirm that the OTP has been sent and verified via email.
+• Confirm that the OTP has been sent and verified via email.

 Send any feedback or issues to: [support.nhslogin@nhs.net](mailto:support.nhslogin@nhs.net)